Configure column-level security

 2Column data is unavailable (restricted) in workbooks

-3. Open the applicable dataset or create a new one, then grant team permissions (for more information, see Share datasets).
-The assigned permission type doesn't affect the results of column-level security.
+3. Open the applicable dataset or create one, then grant the team permissions on the dataset.
+The assigned permission type does not affect the column-level security settings.

 🚧